 5. Add onions to pan with peppers (do not add them at the same time as peppers or they will get too soft before peppers are ready).

-6. Add a pinch of chili powder to your onions and peppers; continue cooking until they are soft, then remove from heat.
+6. Add a pinch of chili powder or fajita sauce to your onions and peppers; continue cooking until they are soft, then remove from heat.

 7. (If cooking tofu or mushrooms) Preheat oven 375F.